michaelbartnett/withlox/README.md

 ## Next steps

-- [ ] Make a Type Table that you can search by type structure.
+- [x] Make a Type Table that you can search by type structure.
 This means that there will probably be a bunch of temporary TypeDescriptors being created when interpreting types from JSON.
 This is okay, we can use a scratch allocator for those.

-- [.]
-Make a symbol table that contains bindings from names (symbols, so they're interned) to stored TypeDescriptors.
+- [x] Make a symbol table that contains bindings from names (symbols, so they're interned) to stored TypeDescriptors.
   PROGRESS NOTE: Made a hashtable!
 This can be the lookup structure for both symbols and bindings.
   PROGRESS NOTE: Made a name table!
 I wanted to store and intern all names, and this accomodates that.